 Outside is a replica of a tea factory with machines to demonstrate how the tea leaves are steamed, rolled, dried and sorted according to size before they are shipped around the world and end up in your or my cup.

-- The Tata tea museum is at the Nallathanni Estate of Tata Tea, right outside Munnar.
-Opening hours daily 10am-5pm.
+- The Tata Tea Museum is at the Nallathanni Estate of Tata Tea, right outside Munnar.
+Find all information here.